mattia6690/Mfunctions/README.md

 # Mfunctions

-A package that provides basic R Function I encountered as useful during my Masters and PhD Thesis:
+A package that provides basic R Function I use repeatedly for my research.
+It contains various functions for:

-* Basic simplification Functions as for folder creation, package installation etc.
+* Basic simplification as for folder creation, package installation etc.
 * Basic mathematical expressions like sum of digits or binary conversion
 * Geospatial operations dealing with the informations within a raster just like vectors

-The package has no effective error handling implemented and the functions have to be considered as very generic nevertheless the presented and commented functions could be helpful
+The package has no effective error handling implemented and the functions have to be considered as very generic nevertheless the presented and commented functions could be helpful.

-*last updated Readme: 26.07.17*